pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/3-deploy-base-models.md

 ## Prerequisites

 * You have completed [Scale Worker Node](0-initial-setup/1-add-gpu-node.md)
-* GPU nodes are available and ready
+* Worker nodes are available and ready with sufficient resources
 * You have access to model repositories (Hugging Face, Red Hat AI validated models)
-* Sufficient storage and GPU memory for model deployment
+* Sufficient storage and compute resources for model deployment

 ## Models Required for Workshop